Skip to main content

 }

-This operation is similar to the create_book operation, but for this operation, we need to establish a connection between the review and the book.
-In our example, the key for a book is the isbn, so we will use this to associate the review with a specific book.
+This operation is similar to the create_book operation, but it establishes a connection between the review and the book.
+In our example, the key for a book is the isbn, which we will use to associate the review with a specific book.

 Inside the operation